-ADFS provides single-sign-on (SSO) technologies to authenticate a user to multiple Web applications (either on or off premise) over the life of a single online session.
+Active Directory Federation Services (ADFS) provides single-sign-on (SSO) technologies to authenticate a user to multiple Web applications (either on or off premises) over the life of a single online session.
 ADFS accomplishes this by securely sharing digital identity and “claims” across security and enterprise boundaries.

 What does this mean?
-It means a user only signs on (authenticates) once and then that sign on is shared securely with other applications.
-The alternative is to sign on to each application every time you wish to use them.
+It means a user only signs on (authenticates) once and then that sign-on is shared securely with other applications, as opposed to signing on to each application every time the user wishes to use them.
 This concept is called single sign-on and ADFS makes this possible.

-Examples of where WaTech has used ADFS to establish SSO capabilities include HRMS (on-premises application), and Apptio, EasyVista, and SalesForce (cloud-based solutions.)
+Examples of where WaTech has used ADFS to establish single-sign-on capabilities include HRMS (an on-premises application), Apptio, EasyVista, and SalesForce (cloud-based solutions.)

 ADFS is included in Enterprise Active Directory Services.

 Your organization must be a member of the Enterprise Active Directory (EAD) to use this service.

 How to Order:

 Please submit a request to the WaTech Support Center (see the Contact us section below).